 Mining Activities in the Ocean

 Mining activities are carried out in the deep sea to extract metal like zinc, aluminium, cobalt, silver and gold.
-The mining process generates a large amount of sulphide and selenium deposits in water and destroys the oceans and coastal regions.
+The mining process generates a large amount of selenium and sulphide, which deposits in water and destroys the oceans and coastal regions.

 The level of toxicity is increased.
 These toxic substances are absorbed by the aquatic organisms higher in the food chain.